pedroelbanquero/functional_information_conjecture/README.md

 - Two kind of encoding types are posible :

   - Encoding based on observable data.

   - Encoding based on functions and time.

 ## 2D and 3D spaces

-If the pure information in a functional enconding just can have 1 dimension in the information vector .
+In the pure information in a functional enconding just can have 1 dimension in the information vector .

+In a 1 dimesion information vector the order is the second dimension.

+In a 1 information vector where the order is the second dimension, the contraction of the time/space is the third dimension